Awash–Weldiya Railway: Tigray War

 In October 2021 it was reported that during the Tigray War armed forces of the Tigray People's Liberation Front had looted or destroyed most of the construction equipment in Kombolcha.
 They also damaged part of the almost-finished railway infrastructure, such as tunnels and bridges.
+The disruption has thrown several thousand railway workers out of work.
+Immediately, the Turkish construction contractor Yapi Merkezi abandoned the project on grounds of safety concerns as the two-year armed conflict raged near some of the project sites.
+Yapi Merkezi claimed compensation from the (ERC) for equipment and works damaged or looted by the fighting.
+The dispute has been taken to the London Court of Arbitration, where ERC claimed 1,6 billion USD in damages resulting from contractor abandoning the project completely.

-The disruption has thrown several thousand railway workers out of work. the construction site in Kombolcha was used as a camp for internally displaced persons.
+As of July 2022 the construction site in Kombolcha was used as a camp for internally displaced persons.
 Nevertheless, the Ethiopian government still sees the project as a priority and intends to resume construction.